Perfect transmission and Aharanov-Bohm oscillations in topological insulator nanowires with nonuniform cross section: Quantum interference at finite doping

-{\it Quantum interference at finite doping.}---In uniform wires ($\delta_a = 0$), the conductance at weak disorder shows Aharonov-Bohm oscillations with period $h/e$, with a chemical potential dependent $\pi$-phase shift~\cite{Bardarson2010}; here we discuss the faith of these oscillations in rippled wires.
+In uniform wires ($\delta_a = 0$), the conductance at weak disorder shows Aharonov-Bohm oscillations with period $h/e$, with a chemical potential dependent $\pi$-phase shift~\cite{Bardarson2010}; here we discuss the faith of these oscillations in rippled wires.
 In Fig.~\ref{fig:figure4}(a) we plot the average conductance $G$ as a function of the chemical potential $E_F$ for two different values of the magnetic flux and two different $\delta_a$ in the weak disorder regime.
 For small $\delta_a$, the conductance $G$ oscillates as a function of doping with a period equal to the level spacing $\Delta = h v_F /a_0$.
 The local maxima of $\phi/\phi_0=1/2 + \delta^2_a/2a^2_0$ are at the same energies as the local minima of $\phi=0$ and vice versa.
-This interference pattern is very similar to that obtained in uniform cylinder nanowires and shows that time-reversal symmetry breaks weakly for small $\delta_a$.
+This interference pattern is very similar to that obtained in uniform cylinder nanowires and shows that time-reversal symmetry breaking effect is weak for small $\delta_a$.
 In contrast, by increasing $\delta_a$ to one tenth of the radius $a_0$, the amplitude of the oscillations becomes very small at $30$ meV.
 That means that the interference is incoherent, since after a complete loop around the wire the phase accumulated is random.